 – 4kg HEAVIER.
 The most comparable Torqeedo 1003C (with 915Wh battery) weighs 14.9kg, the ePropulsion Spirit (1018Wh battery) weighs 18.6kg.
 The differences are mainly the larger capacity battery, the physically larger motor, and the fact that the eProp’s motor is housed in a metal casing rather than the Torqeedo’s (very solid and never given us any trouble) plastic one.

 – FLOATING BATTERY.
 The E-Propulsion battery is physically larger, partly because it houses a battery with 10% more capacity (1018Wh vs 915Wh for Torqeedo), and partly because it encloses enough air for it to float if accidentally dropped.
 We have tried it, and it does float.
 The Torqeedo batteries do not float, nor are they claimed to; we have not tried that ourselves but unfortunately (for them, and their wallets!) some of our customers have… it’s an expensive mistake to make!

 – FASTER CHARGE TIME.
 From flat, with the mains chargers supplied: the Torqeedo 915Wh battery charges in about 10 hours; the Epropulsion 1018Wh in about 5.5hrs.
-There is also a Fast Charger option on the Epropulsion, which reduces charge time to about 2hrs (take it to the pub with you, it will be fully recharged if you have a half-decent lunch!).
+There is also a Fast Charger option on the Epropulsion, which reduces charge time from flat to about 2.5hrs (take it to the pub with you, it will be fully recharged by the time you’ve eaten and had a couple of drinks).
 Both also have the option of using 12V DC chargers.